declan93/PGS-LMM/README.md

 - `fastGWA`
 - `PRSice2`
 - `SBAYESR` **optional*

+## Limitations
+Currently the pipeline will generate LOCO covariate files on the fly for 10 PCS, age, sex, batch and centre.
+Any deviation from these covariates will require the user change the covariate generating scripts `makeCovars.sh` & `makePgsCovars.sh`

 The user can opt to use `SBayesR` instead of `PRSice` by following the instructions in `pipeline.sh` and editing the releavant scripts